 Most of our engineered floorboards are supplied boxed and the boxes wrapped in plastic.
 The boards within the boxes will have a low moisture content and would be ready to fit in a dry property.
 However acclimatising hardwood flooring has always been recommended and is still considered good working practice.

 The first thing to consider when you acclimatise a wooden floor is the conditions of the room that the boards are acclimatising to.
 It’s very important that this room is dry and has the conditions of a ‘normal lived in property’ with a relative humidity between 45-65%.
 More damage than good can be caused if you let the board acclimatise into a damp atmosphere.
 Make sure everything in the room has completely dried such as concrete screeds, plastering etc before acclimatising any flooring.
-We also recommend that if you have under-floor heating set within a new screed, the underfloor heating is turned on (following suppliers instructions) before any flooring is fitted or left to acclimatise.
+It is also important that if you have under-floor heating set within a new screed, the underfloor heating is turned on (following suppliers instructions) before any flooring is fitted or left to acclimatise.
 You can often find that when underfloor heating is turned on for the first time moisture can be driven up and out of the floor.
 You do not want this moisture being absorbed by your wooden floorboards.
 Seek professional advice to test the moisture content of your subfloor or assess yourself using a moisture content meter if you feel comfortable doing so.

 Once you are happy that the room is dry and the flooring can be acclimatised you will need to open the boxes to allow the boards to breath.
 It is best if you can completely open the boxes and lay the boards out.
 It is recommended that you allow the boards to acclimatise for a minimum of 48-72 hours.